Procedure 2-13: Purchasing

 Any supplier, who accepts an unauthorized order, will be advised of this policy and may jeopardize the ability to do future business with the College.

 An officer, employee or agent of a school district commits an offense if the person with criminal negligence makes or authorizes separate, sequential, or component purchases to avoid the requirements of Section 44.031 (a) or (b).
-An offense under this subsection is a Class B misdemeanor and is an offence involving moral turpitude.
+An offense under this subsection is a Class B misdemeanor and is an offense involving moral turpitude.

 The procurement of supplies, equipment and services for the College can only be acquired by the following methods: regular purchase orders, standing purchase orders, procurement cards, Sam’s Card and Direct Pay Request.
 A regular purchase order is the preferred method to purchase goods and services for the College while the additional methods provide increased efficiency and productivity in the purchase of small dollar repetitive purchases.
 The alternative methods shall not be utilized to circumvent the approval and procurement processes.

-Regular Purchase Orders:
+Regular Purchase Orders

 Regular Purchase Orders allow the requested product/service to be approved by the approving authorities prior to the actual purchase of the merchandise/service.
 Additionally, the Purchasing Department has the opportunity to source and obtain quotes to ensure a competitive environment exists for College procurements.
 Purchase orders are initiated by the requestor via the Banner requisitioning process.
 All requisitions must include the following information: